clokep/relapse/docs/reverse_proxy.md

 ## Health check endpoint

-Synapse exposes a health check endpoint for use by reverse proxies.
+Relapse exposes a health check endpoint for use by reverse proxies.
 Each configured HTTP listener has a `/health` endpoint which always returns 200 OK (and doesn't get logged).

-## Synapse administration endpoints
+## Relapse administration endpoints

-Endpoints for administering your Synapse instance are placed under `/_synapse/admin`.
+Endpoints for administering your Relapse instance are placed under `/_relapse/admin`.
 These require authentication through an access token of an admin user.
 However as access to these endpoints grants the caller a lot of power, we do not recommend exposing them to the public internet without good reason.